 If you need leads tomorrow or this week and you haven't been doing inbound or content marketing for a while, you're going to need to use something like pay-per-click advertising to drive immediate results.

-If you are willing to invest in significantly more inbound marketing activity up front (e.g., more blog content, more premium offers, social activity, email marketing, etc...), you can expect results in the first 3 months.
+If you're willing to invest in significantly more inbound marketing activity up front (e.g., more blog content, more premium offers, social activity, email marketing, etc...), you can expect results in the first 6 months.

-Are you the tenth out of ten major players in your industry to start with inbound and your competitors have been kicking ass with it for five years already?
+Are you the 10th out of the 10 major players in your industry to start with inbound marketing.
+Have your competitors have been kicking butt with it for 5 years already?
 If so, your timeline is going to be a bit longer.

-If you are the pioneer in your industry with inbound, you will see results much faster.
+If you are the pioneer in your industry with inbound marketing, you will see results much faster.
 If you're somewhere in the middle, you'll see the average time listed above.

 How Well Do You Know Your Buyer?